 The Pongamia Pinnata tree is a tree species that is native to India and Australia, grown around villages for the use of lamp oil for thousands of years.
 More recently, researchers started selecting specific genetics to commercially grow Pongamia as non-edible oil feedstock with a “meal” by-product that can be used as organic fertilizer or protein feed for cattle.
 In our reforestation activities, we use selected genetics or ‘elite-trees’ that are used commercially across the world; trees are drought-resistant, there are no known diseases, they do not need fertilizing, root fast and laterally (stability) and are high in yield short after planting for many years.
 Elite trees result from careful, years-long selection without any genetic modification; researchers just put together the strongest trees with the best skillset, just like nature does.

 The Pongamia tree sequesters CO2 from the air, emits nitrogen into the ground as a natural fertiliser, and produces nuts.
 These nuts come in a moon-shaped shell.
-The kernel of the nut contain 37-40% oil, the “meal” that remains after oil pressing is being used as bio fertiliser or as protein supplement in cattle feed, the shells are being used as biomass.
+The kernel of the nut contain about 40% oil, the “meal” that remains after oil pressing is being used as bio fertiliser or as protein feed in cattle feed, the shells are being used as biomass.
 As such, the Pongamia tree is one of the highest yielding tree crops in modern agriculture.

 Crude oil that comes from the Pongamia nuts is a vegetable oil just like any other (olive, peanut, soy, etc).
 Where one type of oil is suitable for eating, others are suitable for different uses.
 The oil that comes from Pongamia trees are very suitable to use as raw material for the production of green, renewable fuels.
 The refining process used on our oils is called Hydrotreated Vegetable Oil (HVO).
 To get technical: it uses elevated temperatures and pressure to break down larger molecules such as those found in vegetable oils, into shorter hydrocarbon chains used in diesel engines.
 Renewable diesel is a ‘drop-in fuel’ that can decarbonize the existing diesel engines without any change to existing infrastructures*.